Pond Lehockey

 Employer-provided policies may be governed by the federal Employee Retirement Income Security Act (ERISA), which has strict and complex rules for how and when to file a claim or appeal the denial of one.
 Privately purchased policies are not subject to ERISA; they are administered in accordance with the contractual terms of the policy.

-Like Social Security Disability claims, the applicant must prove they are medically unable to perform their job, but the standard for doing so is typically easier to meet for short-term and long-term disability insurance.
-The claimant need only prove they cannot perform their regular occupation and age is not a factor.
+Like Social Security disability claims, the applicant must prove they are medically unable to perform their job, but the standard for doing so is typically easier to meet for short-term and long-term disability insurance.
+The claimant need only prove they cannot perform their regular occupation, and age is not a factor.
 The Social Security Administration, by contrast, holds younger applicants to a stricter standard than older individuals.

 Timing